ionic-team/ionic-portals/website/docs/how-to/using-the-portals-plugin.md

 ## Communicating via Pub/Sub

-The Publish and Subscribe mechanism (pub/sub) in the Portals Plugin allows you to send data between your web and native applications through a Portal.
+The Publish and Subscribe mechanism (pub/sub) built into the `PortalsPlugin` allows you to send data between your web and native applications through a Portal.

 ### Defining Subscribers